makersacademy/chitter-challenge/task_stories/pre_setup.md

 - RSpec for unit testing
 - PostgreSQL for databases

-### 1. Ready a project for Sinatra, RSpec, Capybara and PostgreSQl
+### 1. Ready a project for Sinatra, RSpec, Capybara and PostgreSQL

 Any Ruby project starts by creating a Gemfile, which lists all libraries (dependent programs, or 'gems') of this project.
 [Bundler](http://bundler.io/), which is a dependency management program for Ruby, can do this for us.
 Use Bundler's `init` command: